Live Beta

 The Icosa model maps personality across twenty centers — intersections of four processing capacities (Open, Focus, Bond, Move) and five experiential domains (Physical, Emotional, Mental, Relational, Spiritual).
 If you haven’t encountered the model before, How You Take In, Process, Hold, and Express covers the capacities and Five Territories Where Your Life Unfolds covers the domains.
 What follows is a way to read your own grid using the same structural vocabulary.

-The Two-Question Method
+The Two-Question Heuristic

 Every center in the grid sits at the intersection of a capacity (how life flows through you) and a domain (which territory of experience it flows through).
-To assess any center, you ask two questions — one about the capacity, one about the domain — and treat them as independent.
+To self-check any center, you can ask two questions — one about the capacity, one about the domain — and treat them as independent.

 Question 1 — Capacity state: How is this capacity functioning in this domain right now?